oktadev/okta-blog/_source/_posts/2019-06-20-spring-preauthorize.md

 Okta doesn't by default include the groups claim in the JSON Web Token (JWT).
 The JWT is what Okta uses to communicate authentication and authorization information to the client app.
 A deeper dive into that is available in some other blog posts linked to at the end of this one.

-To configure Okta to add the groups claim, go to your Okta developer dashboard.
+To configure Okta to add the groups claim, log in to the Okta Admin Console (tip: `okta login` will provide you the URL you're looking for).

-From the top menu, go to **API** and select **Authorization Servers**.
+From the top menu, go to **Security** > **API** and select **Authorization Servers**.

-Select the **default** authorization server.
+Select the `default` authorization server. _Don't have one?
+It's because you're using an IT Trial and not a developer account!_

 Click on the **Claims** tab.

-{% img blog/spring-preauthorize/auth-server-claims.png alt:"Auth Server Claims" width:"800" %}{: .center-image }

 You are going to create two claim mappings.
 You're not creating two claims, per se, but instructing Okta to add the groups claim to both the Access Token and the ID Token.
 You need to do this because depending on the OAuth flow, the groups claim may be extracted from either.
 In our case, with the OIDC flow, it's actually the ID Token that matters, but it's best to just add them to both so as to avoid frustration in the future.
 The resource server flow requires the groups claim to be in the access token.